Sylius/Sylius/docs/book/installation/installation.rst

 Configuring Mailer
 ------------------

 In order to send emails you need to configure Mailer Service.
-Basically you need to:
+Basically there are multiple ways to do it:

+* We are recommending to use `Symfony Mailer <https://symfony.com/doc/current/mailer.html>`_
+* In Symfony Mailer use the `3rd Party Transports <https://symfony.com/doc/current/mailer.html#using-a-3rd-party-transport>`_
+* Use your own mailer service with this short configuration:

 1. **Create an account on a mailing service.**
 2. **In your** ``.env`` **file modify the** ``MAILER_URL`` **variable.**